kehawes/ciec-dev/challenge-02/README.md

 - As stretch goal, think about containerization of code for deployment & to have dependency requirements freeze

-- Hints:
-  1) you may need to import few Pythons’ Network Programming Modules
+- Hint: you may need to import few Pythons’ Network Programming Modules

 - Submit/commit your code as a new file/s to your personal repo folder named challenge-02